Azure/container-upstream/README.md

 ## Support

 Projects listed on this page are open source that Microsoft maintain or contribute to.
 These projects are [**NOT** covered by the Microsoft Azure support policy](https://support.microsoft.com/en-us/help/2941892/support-for-linux-and-open-source-technology-in-azure).
 To get help please search open issues using the links.
 If your issue isn't already represented, please open a new one.
-Consider that if you consume one of these projects as a part of a Microsoft or Azure product or service, you may be eligible for [support under that product](https://support.microsoft.com/en-us/hub/4343728/support-for-business).
+However, if you consume one of these projects as a part of a Microsoft or Azure product or service, you may be eligible for [support through that product or service](https://support.microsoft.com/en-us/hub/4343728/support-for-business).

 ## Project list